Education

 What is the difference between mesenchymal stem cells and hematopoietic stem cells?

-Mesenchymal stem cells can differentiate into various cell types, including bone, cartilage, muscle, and fat cells, while hematopoietic stem cells give rise to blood and immune cells.
+Mesenchymal stem cells can differentiate into cell types such as bone, cartilage, muscle, and fat cells, while hematopoietic stem cells differentiate into blood and immune cells.

 Are umbilical cord-derived MSCs safe for use in therapy?